guochenmeinian/guochenmeinian/README.md

 ### Hi there 👋

 - 🔭 I’m a first-year computer science graduate student studying at [New York University](https://cs.nyu.edu)
-- 👯 I am generally interested in software development and machine learning.
+- 👯 I am generally interested in software development and deep learning.
 - 📫 How to reach me: guo.2034@osu.edu
 - 😄 Pronouns: He/His/Him